MFlisar/BundleArgs/README.md

 startActivity(intent);
 ```

-Alternatively, if you annotate your classes with `@BundleBuilder(useConstructorForMandatoryArgs = true)`, the processor will create a constructor that forces you to pass in all required arguments and only option arguments will be settable via a builder like chaining of setters.
+Alternatively, if you annotate your classes with `@BundleBuilder(useConstructorForMandatoryArgs = true)`, the processor will create a constructor that forces you to pass in all required arguments and only optional arguments will be settable via a builder like chaining of setters.

 The context will not be necessary in future releases, currently I use it because I create `Bundles` via `Intents` because they allow to pass in values as `Objects` and don't need to distinct between each value class.